vyankateshpatil835/Rock_Paper_Scissors-Basic_Python_Project/README.md

 It's a Very Basic Python Project.
 Requirement:
 1. Python Editor
    or You can Use Online Pyhton Compiler
 2. Install Random Module
-   open python in CMD or PowerShell
    >>python
    >>pip install random